 - School of Tourism and Hospitality Management Advisory Council

-The Strategic Enrolment Management meetings provide a data based integrated cross-functional planning forum that advises on the strategy and execution around the inter-dependent student-centered continuum cycle that includes Recruitment, Retention and Alumni Engagement with a particular focus on proactively pursuing opportunities, building strengths and mitigating risks.
+Strategic Enrolment Management meetings provide a data-based integrated cross-functional planning forum.
+The group advises on strategy and execution around the student-centred continuum cycle that includes recruitment, retention, marketing and alumni engagement.
+It focuses on proactively pursuing opportunities, building strengths and mitigating risks.